theforeman/kafo/README.md

     :params_name: 'params'      # name of manifest holding the params class without .pp extension
 ```

-Note that if you add mapping you must enter both dir_name and manifest_name even
+Note that if you add a mapping you must enter both the dir_name and manifest_name even
-if one of them is default.
-Arguments params_path and params_name are optional.
-You can
+if one of them is already the default.
+The arguments params_path and params_name are optional.
-use just params_name or override not just file name but complete path using params_path.
+You can use just "params_name" or override not just the file name but also complete paths using "params_path".
-If you use params_path for this purpose, params_name is ignored.
+If you use "params_path" for this purpose, "params_name" is ignored.

 ## Validations

-If you specify validations of parameters in you init.pp manifest they
+If you specify validations of parameters in your init.pp manifest they
-will be executed for your values even before puppet is run.
+will be replaced with your values even before puppet is run.
 In order to do this
-you must follow few rules however:
+you must follow a few rules however:

 * you must use standard validation functions (e.g. validate_array, validate_re, ...)
 * you must have stdlib in modules directory

 ## Enabling or disabling module

-You can enable or disable module specified in answers.yaml file.
+You can enable or disable a module specified in the answers.yaml file.
 Every module
-automatically adds two options to foreman-installer script.
-For module foreman
+automatically adds two options to the foreman-installer script.
+For the module "foreman"
 you have two flag options ```--enable-foreman``` and ```--no-enable-foreman```.

-When you disable a module all its answers will be removed and module will be
+When you disable a module all its answers will be removed and "module" will be
 set to false.
-When you reenable the module you'll end up with default values.
+When you reenable the module you'll end up with the default values.

 ## Special values for arguments

 Sometimes you may want to enforce ```undef``` value for a particular parameter.
-You can set this value by specifying UNDEF string e.g.
+You can set this value by specifying an UNDEF string e.g.

 ```bash
 bin/foreman-installer --foreman-db-password=UNDEF